gatsbyjs/gatsby/packages/gatsby-remark-prismjs/README.md

 that targets our _custom line highlighting implementation_ (which slightly differs from PrismJS's own plugin for that – more on that later).

-For simple line highlights similar to PrismJS's, try:
+For line highlights similar to PrismJS's, try:

 ```css
 .gatsby-highlight-code-line {